Prompt Library · 36 prompts

 Create an AI policy for the company

-One page, clear headings, plain language.
-Covers approved tools, prohibitions, labeling and training.
+One page, clear headings, simple language.
+Covers approved tools, prohibitions, labeling, and training.

 Compliance